shopware/docs/resources/guidelines/testing/store/quality-guidelines-apps/README.md

 * The price and shopping cart button may not be covered by customizations - for example, "badges".
 Furthermore, the shopping cart button must always be clickable.

+### Dummy App

+With a dummy app you can offer your middleware in the store, if you only use the APIs of Shopware.
+We recommend you to develop this as a cloud app.
+The app will be available for both cloud and on-premises customers.

+The following basic requirements must be met:

+* as a basis, the manufacturer contract must be accepted

+* The STP contract must be additionally concluded with the technology

+* The app needs a login page as iFrame

+* The company logo and the manifest xml file are sufficient for the dummy app

+* The iFrame can be called via a PHP index or the URL

+* A custom UI may be used

 ### Shopping worlds/storytelling elements

 * Links must include a "title-tag" and images must have an "alt-tag".